opf/openproject/help/installation-and-operations/packaged/configuration.md

 You should be able to reach the OpenProject instance by visiting your installation at `http://<openproject.example.com>/<server prefix>`.

-You can then log in using the default user/password combination **admin/admin**.
+You can then log in using the default user/password combination:

+* username = `admin`
+* password = `admin`

 You will be asked to change this password immediately after the first login.